Machining Copper Tungsten Alloys

 Finishing – .010″ to .015″ cutting depth and .004″ to .010″ feed, at 250 to 400 SFM.

-Please feel free to contact us for alloys and sizes available for same or next day shipping as well as your custom needs.
+Please feel free to contact us for copper tungsten alloy grades and sizes available for same or next day shipping as well as your custom needs.